zay-asad/symfony-6/README.md

 - `composer require symfony/orm-pack`
 - `composer require --dev symfony/maker-bundle` - press no (to move this requirement) and then yes at the second promp)
-- Also need to have MAMP running locally and change the .env settings in the project.
+- Also need to have MAMP running locally and change the .env settings in the project to match the correct port.

 - Install the `Database Client` VSCode Extension to view DBs
 - Create a new entity: `symfony console make:entity`